openmeteo/enhydris/doc/reference/webservice-api.rst

    .. _django-piston: https://bitbucket.org/jespern/django-piston/
    .. _django-rest-framework: http://django-rest-framework.org/

-   Furthermore, there was a feature in which only recently changed items would be returned.
-This has not been implemented, which means the :ref:`dbsync application <dbsync>` does not work.
-   There was also the possibility to get gentity files at `http://base-address/api/gfdata/id`` (where ``id`` was the actual id of the GentityFile object).
+   Furthermore, there was also the possibility to get gentity files at `http://base-address/api/gfdata/id`` (where ``id`` was the actual id of the GentityFile object).
 Finally, there was the "station information and lists" feature, documented below: